 While this may seem to be happening, it is simply the natural process of graying hairs.
 Each one that grows when the person is aging has less and less melanin, so the pigmentation level is less and less.
-Eventually the new hairs that are coming in contain little or no pigmentation.
+Eventually, the new hairs that are coming in contain little or no pigmentation.

-Another myth associated with graying is that it is caused by too much sun.
+Too Much Sun Will Turn Your Hair Gray – Another myth associated with graying is that it is caused by too much sun.
 This misconception is likely due to the fact that ear and nose hair does not gray as rapidly as those on the scalp.

-Stress doesn’t make you go gray overnight either.
-While stress is not good for your body, and can cause poor nutritional and sleeping habits, the stress itself is not directly linked to an immediate change in color.
+Stress Turns Hair Gray Overnight – Stress doesn’t make you go gray overnight either.
+While stress is not good for your body and can cause poor nutritional and sleeping habits, the stress itself is not directly linked to an immediate change in color.

 Home Remedies to Stop & Reverse Graying Hair

 Slowing or halting the graying process is one aspect of reducing the aging look.
 However, it is believed there are some remedies that will reverse the process of aging and gray color.
 There are external applications and internal applications that are linked to the reversal of pigmentation loss.

 Bee pollen comes in various forms, including capsules, tablets and granules.
 It is helpful in combating various aging and health problems.
 The best bee pollen is found in areas where there is no pollution.

-In some areas it is considered a weed, but many native populations consume the herb in various forms.
+In some areas, it is considered a weed, but many native populations consume the herb in various forms.
 Grain amaranth is believed to improve hair color and health with regular consumption.

 Indian gooseberry is another herb that has long been known and used in determining how to get rid of premature gray hair.
 In fact, the oil of the Indian gooseberry is beneficial in making hairs less frizzy, fuller and shinier.

 In addition, it is believed that using corn syrup as is found in many processed foods tends to strip copper from the body.
 Successful results have been found by simply adding a small daily dose of blackstrap molasses as a sweetener in tea or other drinks.

 While copper is a trace mineral and doesn’t require a large amount to obtain the necessary levels, even foods with higher copper levels, such as liver, tahini and sesame seeds, oysters, chocolate, and sunflower seeds are made less effective when the cooking methods are not correct.

 He Shou Wu (Fo-Ti)

 One of the most popular herbal compounds in TCM is He Shou Wu.
 This herb is also known as Fo-Ti or Polygonum multiflorum.
 The name is tied to a tale of a certain Mr. He.

 Ayurvedic medicine recommends another compound called bhringaraj, which is roughly translated as “King of the Hair.”
 Ayurvedic herbs also promote amla which addresses premature graying, along with other conditions.